hyperledger/besu-docs/docs/Concepts/Permissioning/Onchain-Permissioning.md

 Onchain permissioning uses smart contracts to store and maintain the node, account, and admin whitelists.
 Using onchain permissioning enables all nodes to read the whitelists from a single source, the blockchain.

-!!! important
+!!! note
-    The dependency chain for our implementation of onchain permissioning includes [web3js](https://github.com/ethereum/web3.js/) which is
+    The permissioning smart contracts and Permissioning Management Dapp are a separate product to Hyperledger Besu and are provided in the [PegaSysEng/permissioning-smart-contracts](https://github.com/PegaSysEng/permissioning-smart-contracts) repository.

-    LGPL licensed.
+    Custom smart contracts and dapps can be implemented to work with onchain permissioning.

 ## Permissioning Contracts

-The permissioning smart contracts are provided in the [PegaSysEng/permissioning-smart-contracts](https://github.com/PegaSysEng/permissioning-smart-contracts) repository:
+The permissioning smart contracts provided in the [PegaSysEng/permissioning-smart-contracts](https://github.com/PegaSysEng/permissioning-smart-contracts) repository are:

 * Ingress contracts for nodes and accounts - proxy contracts defined in the genesis file that defer the permissioning logic to the
 Node Rules and Account Rules contracts.
 The Ingress contracts are deployed to static addresses.